DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

 ## 1.5 - Understand requirements for investigation types (i.e., administrative, criminal, civil, regulatory, industry standards)

 ## 1.6 - Develop, document, and implement security policy, standards, procedures, and guidelines

 * Maintaining security is an essential part of ongoing business
 * to reduce the likelihood of a security failure having proper security formalized, document, and implemented is key to produce a solid and reliable security infrastructure
 * Key documentation and procedures concepts
   * **Security Policies**
-    * top tier of the formalization
+    * Formal, high-level documents that define an organization’s rules, expectations, and responsibilities for protecting information assets.
-    * document that defines the scope of security needed by the organization
+    * Serve as the foundation & scope of the security program, guiding decisions, behavior, and the implementation of controls
     * discusses the assets that require protection and the extent to which security solutions should go to provide the necessary protection
-    * overview/generalization of a business's security needs
+    * Common Characteristics:
+      * Broad in scope and strategic in nature
+      * Provide direction, not detailed instructions
-    * defines strategic security objectives, vision, goals, and outlines the security framework of the organization
+      * Enforceable across the organization
+      * Require regular review and updates
     * used to
       * assign responsibilities,
       * define roles,